-In recent years Electronic dance music (EDM) has increasingly gained popularity in mainstream media.
+In recent years, Electronic Dance Music (EDM) has gained a mass amount of popularity in mainstream media!

 EDM consists of a collection of subgenres such as House, Drum n Bass, Dubstep, Trap, and Hardstyle.
 The genre had been dormant in the nightclub scene since the 1980s, however in recent years the demand for EDM has taken over commercial music by storm.

-In the early 20th century, composers began redefining the concept of instruments and organized sound, in turn redefining music, with modernism, futurism and post modernism, ultimately leading music into a new era.
+In the early 20th century, composers began redefining the concept of instruments and organized sound, in turn redefining music.
+With modernism, futurism and post modernism musical blending together, a new era of music was born.
 Delia Derbyshire was arguably the first electronic music producer and synthesist of her time.
 Her revolutionary “Doctor Who” theme and seminal album of 1969; “An electronic storm” are recognized by many.
 The bulk of her production material and influential sound for television and radio programs is still in the BBC Sound archives, but due to BBC copyright, she was never properly credited for her work.

 EDM became heavily influenced by live events.
 Promoters and venues realized DJs could generate larger profits than traditional musicians.
 EDM festivals like Electric Daisy Carnival and Defqon grew in size, emphasising visual experiences, such as video and lighting effects.
 Major acts like Avicii and Swedish House Mafia, were holding concert tours at large arenas rather than just nightclubs.
 In 2011 “Spin”, announced a "new rave generation" led by David Guetta, Deadmau5, and Skrillex.
 In January 2013, “Billboard” introduced a new EDM, Dance/Electronic Songs chart, tracking the top electronic songs based on sales, radio airplay and online streaming.